ankurdavra/Calculator/README.md

 Please make sure that you change env DB URL according to your local mysql configuration

-Now we will fetch the docker image using the following command:
+Now we will run symfony using the following command:

 ```shell
 php bin/console server:run 0.0.0.0